 How to Treat Gum Disease in Dogs

-Call your vet if you think your dog might have any kind of gum-related issue.
+Call your vet if you think your pet might have any kind of dog gum health-related issue.
 Gum disease can be quite painful and cause your pup to have difficulty eating if you don’t address the problem.
 Your vet will likely perform a dental exam, complete with x-rays.
 If your vet suspects another health issue, such as an immune disease or cancer, your vet might require a gum biopsy.

 Treatment will then depend on the result of your veterinarian’s findings and the severity of your dog’s condition.
 This could include a thorough cleaning of the tartar and plaque that has accumulated on the teeth or periodontal surgery.
 Your dog’s condition might also require tooth extraction.
 After veterinary care, your vet will then likely ask you to start at-home tooth and gum care.
 This is similar to prevention.
-Simply brush the teeth to help prevent buildup of bacteria, plaque and tartar.
+Simply brush the teeth to help prevent the buildup of bacteria, plaque and tartar.
+Start prevention today to maintain healthy dog gums.

 Has your dog ever had gum disease?
 Let us know on Facebook!